 NetScaler certificate store additions do not require the addition of a private key and will appear for both certificates with a private key and those without.
 With this type of store, you will must add an Alias for the certificate.
 This serves as the file name used to store the file in the file system, so provide it with an appropriate extension (e.g. appserver17.crt or appserver17.pfx).
 Aliases should be entered without spaces.
 You must also enter the virtual server to associate the certificate with in the NetscalerVserver field.
 For a certificate with a private key, you are associating the certificate as a NetScaler Server Certificate.
-For a certificate and only CA certificates are supported for this purpose.
+For a certificate without a private key, you are associating the certificate as a NetScaler CA Certificate and only CA certificates are supported for this purpose.
 You will receive an error if you attempt to associate a non-CA certificate without a private key with a virtual server.
 Entry of virtual server name is not case sensitive.
 You have the option to overwrite an existing certificate with the current certificate.
 If you choose this option, you will need to provide the alias (full file name with extension) of the certificate you wish to overwrite.